DapperLib/Dapper/Readme.md

 var data = connection.Query<Post, User, Post>(sql, (post, user) => { post.Owner = user; return post;});
 var post = data.First();

-post.Content.IsEqualTo("Sams Post1");
+Assert.Equal("Sams Post1", post.Content);
-post.Id.IsEqualTo(1);
+Assert.Equal(1, post.Id);
-post.Owner.Name.IsEqualTo("Sam");
+Assert.Equal("Sam", post.Owner.Name);
-post.Owner.Id.IsEqualTo(99);
+Assert.Equal(99, post.Owner.Id);
 ```

-**important note** Dapper assumes your Id columns are named "Id" or "id", if your primary key is different or you would like to split the wide row at point other than "Id", use the optional 'splitOn' parameter.
+Dapper is able to split the returned row by making an assumption that your Id columns are named `Id` or `id`.
+If your primary key is different or you would like to split the row at a point other than `Id`, use the optional `splitOn` parameter.

 Multiple Results
 ---------------------